usbenedetta/quest/README.md

    generate the mean and the standard deviation of the US population across the years [2013, 2018] inclusive.

-2) Using the dataframe from the time-series (Part 1), For every series_id, find the "best year" the year with the max/largest sum of "value" for all quarters in that year.
+2) Using the dataframe from the time-series (Part 1), For every series_id, find the *best year*: the year with the max/largest sum of "value" for all quarters in that year.
 Generate a report with each series id, the best year for that series, and the summed value for that year.
    For example, if the table had the following values:

     | series_id   | year | period | value |